- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 And then the pandemic struck...

-Colleagues who have been working hard since May 2019 to craft a purposefully sequenced curriculum now have an added context: they can’t presume that all pupils have had similar learning experiences or exposure to the same learning opportunities over the past year.
+Colleagues who were working hard since May 2019 to craft a purposefully sequenced curriculum now have an added context: they can’t presume that all pupils have had similar learning experiences or exposure to the same learning opportunities over the past two years.

 Even if staff have been able to deliver high quality remote learning, the simple fact is that the gaps in understanding that can normally exist between students, even those in the same class, will have been exacerbated.

 So what do school and subject leaders now need to consider?
 Use or adapt the questions below to form an agenda for an SLT, subject leaders or department meeting in your school.